CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 If data is transferred to a database either initially or on a regular basis, it should be defined in advance how this data transfer should take place.
 After data has been acquired, SHOULD check if it is complete and unchanged.

-#### APP.4.3.A18 Monitoring the database management systemIt SHOULD define parameters, events and operating states of the database management system that are critical to safe operation.
+#### APP.4.3.A18 Monitoring the database management system
+It SHOULD define parameters, events and operating states of the database management system that are critical to safe operation.
 These SHOULD be monitored using a monitoring system.
 Thresholds SHOULD be set for all critical parameters and events.
 If these values ​​are exceeded, MUST be responded appropriately (eg the responsible staff must be alerted).
 Application-specific parameters, events and their threshold values ​​SHOULD be coordinated with those responsible for the specialized applications (see also APP.4.3.A11 * Sufficient hardware dimensioning *).

 #### APP.4.3.A19 protection against malicious database scripts [developer]